-Treatment is not usually required for haemoglobin E trait or haemoglobin E disease.
-However, if the haemoglobin E mutation is inherited with any of the other conditions listed above, this can cause more severe disease requiring life-long transfusions and other supportive/preventative treatment.
+Treatment is not usually required for haemoglobin D trait or haemoglobin D disease.
+However, if the haemoglobin D mutation is inherited with any of the other conditions listed above, this can cause more severe disease requiring life-long transfusions and other supportive/preventative treatment.

-Haemoglobin E and family planning
+Haemoglobin D and family planning

-The haemoglobin E gene is most common in people of South East Asian origin.
+The haemoglobin D gene is most common in people from India, Italy, Belgium, Austria, Turkey, England, and Ireland.
 Couples planning a pregnancy should have a blood test to determine whether they are carriers if:

-- They or their partner are carriers for haemoglobin E or have haemoglobin E disease, or - There is a family history of thalassaemia or variant haemoglobin, or - If their family origin is an area listed above.
+- They or their partner are carriers for haemoglobin D or have haemoglobin D disease, or - There is a family history of thalassaemia or variant haemoglobin, or - If their family origin is an area listed above.

 Testing can be arranged by your local doctor.
-By testing we can determine whether there is a risk of having a child with thalassaemia.
+By testing we can determine whether there is a risk of having a child with a severe haemoglobinopathy or thalassaemia.